cthoyt/cthoyt.github.io/_posts/2020/2020-06-03-how-to-code-with-me-organization.md

 [hetionet](https://github.com/hetio/hetionet) for conversion to BEL and put it in its cache folder.

-Becuase this kind of configuration is so ubiquitous, I've written an package that supports doing this called [`pystow`](https://github.com/cthoyt/pystow) that simplifies the previous code to:
+Because this kind of configuration is so ubiquitous, I've written an package that supports doing this called [`pystow`](https://github.com/cthoyt/pystow) that simplifies the previous code to: